 "Sixty-five?"
 Anna asked again, subconsciously raising her shoulders as her voice rose to a pitiful squeak.

 "Seventy-five alright?"
 Anna decided.
-"Seventy-five dollars and sixty-three cents…including gas and electricity," she added quickly.
-Anna rolled her hands together nervously.
+"Seventy-five dollars and sixty-three cents…including gas and electricity," she quickly added, rolling her hands together.
 "She'll believe that, won't she?"

-Smirking at her wife's nervousness, Elsa rolled her eyes halfheartedly, holding Anna's hands in hers.
+Smirking at her wife's nervousness, Elsa halfheartedly rolled her eyes, taking Anna's hands in hers.
 "Anyone would believe that.
-I'm the apparent idiot that swallowed the hundred twenty-five," she said, finishing with a reassuring smile.
+I'm the apparent idiot who swallowed the hundred twenty-five," she said, finishing with a reassuring smile.

-Anna smiled back before she looked over at their open door.
+Anna smiled back before looking at their open door.
 "She's taking a long time."
-Anna turned back to Elsa, her eyes again filled with anxiety.
-"Do you think she fell?" she asked, pivoting towards the door but keeping eye contact with Elsa while she waited for an answer.
+She turned to Elsa, her eyes again filled with anxiety.
+"Do you think she fell?"

 Elsa held up her hands in a sign of prayer, her eyes scrunching together while she quickly mouthed words.
-Scowling, Anna smacked her hands down.
+Anna smacked her hands and scowled.
 "What?"
-Elsa asked innocently.
+Elsa innocently asked.
 "Your angel of a mother might finally become an angel."

 "Well I can't lie about the stairs!"
 Elsa cried defensively.
 "She's going to figure out we live in the stratosphere all by herself."